gallegodev/Portfolio-1/README.md

 # Lola Coffeehouse
-<p>The Lola Coffeehouse website is a landing page for anybody who is looking for a excellent coffee and  sandwichs with a nice envirioment in Dublin area.
+The Lola Coffeehouse website is a landing page for anybody who is looking for a excellent coffee and  sandwichs with a nice envirioment in Dublin area.

+Users of this website will be able to find all the information they need to know about Lola Coffeehouse opening hours, menu, location and several promotions offered on the website.